ABC Guide to Travel Health - Vaccines, Vaccinations

 Risk for travellers

-Very low for most travellers, even in countries where cholera epidemics occur.9 There have been occasional cases in Australians returning home from overseas.7
+Very low for most travellers, even in countries where cholera epidemics occur.9 Each year there are usually between 2 to 6 cases in Australians returning home from overseas.7

 Precautions and prevention7,9